A multi-dynamic low-rank deep image prior (ML-DIP) for 3D real-time cardiovascular MRI

 Extending real-time imaging to 3D would circumvent the limitations of 2D real-time imaging and 3D binning-based imaging but requires extremely high acceleration rates ($R>500$).
 One of the few efforts in this direction is the 2023 work by Sun et al., who proposed motion-resolved real-time 4D flow imaging using low-rank (LR) and subspace modeling and applied it to study beat-to-beat flow variations in ten healthy subjects and two patients \cite{sun2023motion}.
 However, this approach requires a long acquisition time of 12.18$\pm$1.39 minutes for imaging the aorta alone.
-Furthermore, depending on the selected rank and matrix size, the memory requirements of this method can be prohibitive.
-In 2022, Zou et al.\ presented motion-compensated smoothness regularization on manifolds (MoCo-SToRM) for lung imaging \cite{zou2022dynamic}.
+Furthermore, depending on the selected rank and matrix size, the memory requirements of this method can be prohibitive. \textb{Earlier, in 2021, Huttinga et al. introduced MR-MOTUS, which estimates respiratory and cardiac motion fields directly from undersampled data via a low-dimensional parameterization of deformation, and demonstrated its feasibility for real-time MR-guided radiotherapy \cite{huttinga2021nonrigid}.} In 2022, Zou et al.\ presented motion-compensated smoothness regularization on manifolds (MoCo-SToRM) for lung imaging \cite{zou2022dynamic}.
 In this work, they approximated all frames in the time series as respiration-deformed versions of a single 3D template image.
-The deformation fields were modeled as output of a convolutional neural net (CNN) driven by low-dimensional latent vectors.
+The deformation fields were modeled as output of a convolutional neural network (CNN) driven by low-dimensional latent vectors.
 Both the CNN weights and the 3D template image were jointly estimated from the undersampled k-space data.
 Recently, Kettelkamp et al.\ proposed DMoCo, which models 3D cardiac MRI volumes across motion phases as diffeomorphic deformations of a single template, and provided proof-of-concept results with radial sampling and 70\,ms temporal resolution \cite{kettelkamp2023motion,kettelkamp2025diffeomorphic}.
 However, this framework also uses a single template image and thus cannot handle contrast fluctuations, which are inevitable, e.g., due to inflow enhancement.
-Hamilton et al.\ proposed a low-rank deep image prior (LR-DIP) framework for 2D real-time imaging and then extended it to pseudo 3D real-time imaging \cite{hamilton20243d} using a stack-of-spirals acquisition.
-However, LR-DIP captures motion implicitly through low-rank modeling, whereas recent work shows that explicit motion modeling improves reconstruction quality and generates sharper images \cite{vornehm2024motion}.
+Hamilton et al.\ proposed a low-rank deep image prior (LR-DIP) framework for 2D real-time imaging and then extended it to 3D real-time imaging \cite{hamilton20243d} using a stack-of-spirals acquisition \textb{with anisotropic resolution.} However, LR-DIP captures motion implicitly through low-rank modeling, \textb {whereas our recent 2D work} shows that explicit motion modeling improves reconstruction quality and generates sharper images \cite{vornehm2025multi}.